FlorisP/Reproducibility-Project-Towards-Single-Camera-Human-3D-Kinematics/README.md

  - PyTorch 1.11.0
  - OpenSim 4.3+

 The authors of the paper created an environment file with the necessary libraries to install.
+In addition, they provided an installation guide-line to:
+1. Install and activate the correct conda environment
+2. Download the source datasets from the provided links
+3. How to unpack the resources
+4. How to generate and prepare the dataset
+5. How to download, run, evaluate, and train the models

 ## Problems Encountered